-DR. ALAN GRIBBEN teaches English at Auburn University at Montgomery where he was named the Nance Alumni Professor in 2006.
+DR. ALAN GRIBBEN taught English at Auburn University at Montgomery (1991-2019) where he was named the Nance Alumni Professor in 2006.
 In 2015, he became the inaugural recipient of the Auburn University Montgomery award for “Excellence Through Diversity” award.
 He co-founded the Mark Twain Circle of America, reviewed all Mark Twain publications for American Literary Scholarship for many years, and is the author of numerous essays on Twain’s life, works, and image.
 He is currently preparing an expanded revision of his Mark Twain’s Library: A Reconstruction (1980).
-Volume I of Mark Twain’s Literary Resources: A Reconstruction of His Library and Reading will be published in Spring 2018 (NewSouth Books, ISBN: 978-1-58838-343-3).
-Volumes II and III will be forthcoming in 2019.
+Volume I of Mark Twain’s Literary Resources: A Reconstruction of His Library and Reading is now available.
+(NewSouth Books, ISBN: 978-1-58838-343-3).
+Volumes II and III will be forthcoming in 2020.

 He has also written a biography of the bibliophile and library founder Harry Ransom, edited Mark Twain’s Tom Sawyer and Huckleberry Finn in seven different formats, and co-edited Mark Twain on the Move: A Travel Reader.
 In 2012 Dr. Gribben was named Editor of the Mark Twain Journal.

 Alan Gribben taught at the University of Texas at Austin for nearly two decades.
 There he was chosen to write a biography of the man who founded the Humanities Research Center, now the Harry Ransom Center.
 In doing this, Dr. Gribben captured the history of the University of Texas and its expansion during Harry Ransom’s lengthy career as an English professor and influential administrator.

 Reviews of Harry Huntt Ransom: Intellect in Motion